-Installing IoT (internet of things) hardware to both monitor the environment, such as in the chlorine plant and to allow for remote monitoring so workers stay out of dangerous environments go a long way toward protecting workers.
+Installing IoT (Internet of Things) hardware to both monitor the environment, such as in the chlorine plant and to allow for remote monitoring so workers stay out of dangerous environments goes a long way toward protecting workers.

 Map processes and thoroughly train workers

 When workers aren’t totally familiar with their jobs and the dangers posed by the work they do, they can’t work efficiently.
 Training on safety, as outlined in the prior section, isn’t enough.
 Workers need to understand every aspect of the work they do to improve efficiency.
 Involving employees in mapping out the processes needed to perform their jobs correctly is a great first step since they’re most familiar with the actions necessary to complete tasks.
 But, encourage them to offer suggestions to make a more efficient office.
 When workers are involved in designing their work tasks, they’re more committed to doing them well.